sameer-nethermind/raga-assignment/README.md

 ## Overview
 This contract manages a token sale for a new ERC-20 token (the Token).
 The sale is governed by a quadratic bonding curve that gradually increases the token price as more tokens are sold.
 It also reserves portions of the total token supply for different allocations (beneficiary, liquidity, platform fee).
+> NOTE: There is another branch that has the uniswap pool creation code, that is not in the main branch because that was causing test errors that I did not fix.
 After the sale is complete (or paused), the owner can finalize the sale.
 This triggers token and USDC distributions:

 1. Beneficiary receives its designated portion of tokens and some USDC.